-- communicating our commitment to equality and diversity to all - creating an environment where there is mutual respect and equality of opportunity providing relevant training for all staff and Subcontract Partners - implementing mechanisms for implementation, monitoring, evaluation, and review - treating acts of discrimination as a disciplinary offence dealing with harassment and bullying timely and effectively - engaging staff and stakeholders in the development, implementation and execution of our policies - ensuring our Subcontract partners promote equality and diversity in line with legal requirements - embedding, inform and following of the five main principles of social justice access to resources, equity, participation, diversity, and human rights.
+- communicating our commitment to equality and diversity to all - creating an environment where there is mutual respect and equality of opportunity providing relevant training for all staff and Subcontract Partners. - implementing mechanisms for implementation, monitoring, evaluation, and review. - treating acts of discrimination as a disciplinary offence & dealing with harassment and bullying timely and effectively. - engaging staff and stakeholders in the development, implementation, and execution of our policies - Supporting and ensuring our Subcontract partners promote equality and diversity in line with legal requirements by allowing them to attend our monthly CPD sessions, requiring them to submit their CPD records annually and partake in observations in line with our internal quality assurance mechanisms.
+Employer and learner feedback is sought monthly to ensure standards are met not only for ED&I but for overall assurances. - embedding, inform and following of the five main principles of social justice access to resources, equity, participation, diversity, and human rights. - Ensuring apprentices feel safe and are protected from peer on peer abuse including when there is any kind of physical, sexual, emotional or financial abuse or coercive control exercised between people.
+It includes bullying, cyberbullying, sexual violence, harassment and sexting.

-- Ensuring apprentice feel safe and are protected from peer on peer abuse.
-This form of abuse occurs when there is any kind of physical, sexual, emotional or financial abuse or coercive control exercised between people.
-It includes bullying, cyberbullying, sexual violence, harassment and sexting. - Protected apprentices from gender reassignment discrimination, you do not need to have undergone any specific treatment or surgery to change from your birth sex to your preferred gender.
-This is because changing your physiological or other gender attributes is a personal process rather than a medical one.
+Protecting apprentices from gender reassignment discrimination, there is no need to have undergone any specific treatment or surgery to change from birth sex to preferred gender as changing your physiological or other gender attributes is a personal process rather than a medical one.

-All employees, suppliers and customers will receive equal treatment regardless of sex, marital or civil partnership status, race, disability, age, sexual orientation, gender realignment, pregnancy, maternity, religion or belief.
+All employees, suppliers and customers will receive equal treatment regardless of sex, marital or civil partnership status, race, disability, age, sexual orientation, gender realignment, pregnancy, maternity/ paternity, religion, or belief.

-The Directors and Management Team recognise that they have responsibility for ensuring that the company operates within the legal framework for equality and for implementing the policy throughout the business.
+The Board recognise that they have responsibility for ensuring that the company operates within the legal framework for equality and for implementing the policy throughout the business.
 All employees and apprentices of DLS are responsible for trying to prevent discrimination that is within their control to prevent or challenge.